kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

 The agent configures the [kubletstatsreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/kubeletstatsreceiver) for the metric groups `pod` and `container`.
-With that, [system metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/documentation.md) related to containers and pods get collected by default.
+With that, [system metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/documentation.md) related to containers and Pods get collected by default.

-It is possible to selectively disable the collection of the pod or container metrics by defining the `resources` section in the `runtime` input.
+It is possible to selectively disable the collection of the Pod or container metrics by defining the `resources` section in the `runtime` input.

-The following example drops the runtime pod metrics and only collects runtime container metrics:
+The following example drops the runtime Pod metrics and only collects runtime container metrics:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1